pleyad/ABCD-ACL2021/READMEre.md

 ### `process_data.py`

 For the moment, I only add a CLI, where a user can specify a dataset folder and a split they want to process.

+## ACL2021 Inference

+There appears to be a single sentence in the test set that causes a KeyError during inference.
+It is the sentence on line `517`, which is on the longer side of sentences.
+Even after extensive debugging, what caused the error couldn't be pinpointed.
+It is probably somewhere in preprocessing.
+To deal with the error, we wrapped the line(s) in `test.py ` where the error occured in a try-except-statement, and output an empty sentence if the error occurs.